minio/cli/README.md

 # cli.go
 cli.go is simple, fast, and fun package for building command line apps in Go.
-The goal is to enable developers to write fast and distributable command line applications in an expressive way. - This is a fork of ``github.com/codegangsta/cli`` with more functionalities.
+The goal is to enable developers to write fast and distributable command line applications in an expressive way. - This is a fork of ``github.com/codegangsta/cli`` until our patches get merge upstream

 You can view the API docs here: http://godoc.org/github.com/minio-io/cli